In Chile, we are pioneering hybrid models that combine large-scale solar generation with high-capacity, long-duration energy storage.

 Once all systems are in place, extensive testing is performed to ensure the plant meets performance and safety standards.
 This encompasses functional tests of all equipment, grid interconnection procedures, and compliance with utility and regulatory requirements.

-After passing final inspections and obtaining operating permits, the plant enters its Commercial Operation Date (COD), officially delivering clean electricity to the grid and supporting Colorado’s renewable energy goals.
+After passing final inspections and obtaining operating permits, the plant enters its Commercial Operation Date (COD), officially delivering clean electricity to the grid and supporting Chile’s renewable energy goals

 This content is blocked.